 I try simultaneously for clarity and complexity.
 I may instead fall between two stools.
 I am just an amateur philosopher and a weekend gallery-goer.
 I just hope that someone enjoys the combination.

 In fact, I do not altogether mind if someone hates all the theory.
 I do not mind either if a tougher public finds my work pandering.
 Street-corner prophets do not pander either.

 I am certainly not the first to write about ideas, and others have succeeded beyond my wildest hopes.
 I cite my favorites—such Meyer Schapiro and many feminist critics—in other essays.
 I owe Tim Cooney thanks for developing the connections and disconnections between opinions and careful arguments.
 However, I have to mention that I take as a model Arthur C. Danto's criticism in The Nation.
 I do not know Danto, and he may not share my beliefs about the art world, but he squeezes so much into an ordinary exhibition review.
 When we both wrote about Cy Twombly, I took pride in finding that he too had focused on the artist's calligraphy.
 He was the first to send me back to Rauschenberg and Warhol, artists I had found glib in their later years.

 Like the writers I cherish, I do not want pat judgments about the beautiful, and I do not want silence in front of art.
 I think of both extremes as sentimentality, two kinds of the ineffable.
-Wittgenstein was addressing an entirely different problem, but he could be defending the kind of criticism I want to create:
+Ludwig Wittgenstein, the philosopher, was addressing an entirely different problem, but he could be defending the kind of criticism I want to create: